chaitanyaprem/myThoughts/index.md

 ## Public sector related

+### Post Office Mail pre-booking
+- A [system](postoffice_order.md) to improve/reduce time a customer spends handing over a parcel/post.
+  It also reduces workload of the person sitting on the other side of the counter.

 ### City transportation
 - [Survey and feedback system](transport_system.md) for efficient utilization of buses and new routes.
 - Paperless ticket bus journey BMTC, use of smart card.